 We access everything online these days – from buying groceries and accessing your bank account to updating Facebook and checking a hundred different email accounts.
 However, most people only use one or two passwords for all of their accounts.
 If someone stole your details, they could access almost anything.
 Start 2017 off the right way by combing through all your accounts: change every password to something different, and discard of your old standby code.
 If necessary, you can use a password manager to keep track of everything for you, but just make this password is the most secure of all.

 Learning things is fantastic.
 From keeping up to date with daily news, digging into new car builds or discovering every sports statistic there is, everyone has a specific interest they engage in.
 Think about the articles you read every day online, and try subscribing to new publications that can teach you more about those niches.
 Print media is struggling, but there’s still something fantastic about flipping through a magazine that you hold in your own hands.
 Help support some jobs, and expand your knowledge while you’re at it this year.

 6. Master your dinner party patter

-At some point in 2017, you’ll probably end up at a polite social event where you need to interact with people without the aid of much alcohol.
-For the naturally sociable, this is an opportunity – but some of us find talking to strangers tough.
+For the naturally sociable, ending up at a polite social event is an opportunity – but some of us find talking to strangers tough.
 Luckily, social interaction is something you can practice too.
 Learn an infallible joke that’s funny without being controversial; practice your favourite anecdote until you perfect it; or make a list of conversation topics.
 Don’t just talk about work or weather – put a little thought in now for dividends later.